 This includes unwanted physical, sexual, or repeated social contact.
 Consent is not implied, and if you are unsure whether your behaviour towards another person is welcome, ask them.
 If someone tells you to stop, do so promptly.
 Respect the privacy and safety of others.
 Do not take photographs of others without their permission.
 Posting or threatening to post personally identifying information of others without their consent is a form of harassment.

-In group meetings, keep comments succinct to allow engagement by all participants.
+In group meetings, please allow engagement by all participants.
 Do not interrupt others on the basis of disagreement; hold such comments until they have finished speaking.
 Be considerate of dietary restrictions, familial obligations, religious observances etc.

 If you see something inappropriate happening, a gentle reminder about the Code of Conduct is a productive response.
-If you believe a situation requires further intervention please feel welcome to approach Mark, a member of the departmental office staff, the graduate chair of the department, or a member of human resources.
+If you believe a situation requires further intervention please feel welcome to approach Ian, a member of the departmental office staff, or a member of human resources.